smartuni/riot-po-2026/nodes/README.md

 # Description

 This is the node directory of the project.
-It contains all necessary modules and functions of the SenseMat and SenseGate node.
+It contains all necessary modules and functions of the SenseMate and SenseGate node.

 # Overview